talhanaseers/EECS447/Logical_Relational_Schema_Design/Schema_Documentation.md

 ## Schema Documentation

 ### Relational Schema Diagram
-This diagram can be found in this repository with a .png extension.
+Refer to Relational_Schema_Diagram.png.
+This diagram can be found within this repository.

 ### Data Dictionary